salvador-workshop/sw-homepage/content/page/home/index.md

 ## Who we are

 Salvador Workshop is a cross-functional design shop, combining multiple crafts to create fine solutions.
-Thanks to our team’s creativity and skills, we deliver fine solutions to a variety of technical and design problems.
+With our skilled team, we can solve a variety of technical and design problems.

-## Contact Info
+## Contact

 <div style="text-align: center">